Kookmin University

 Kookmin University is a private research university established in 1946 in Seongbuk-gu, Seoul, South Korea.
 It has historic significance, as it was founded by the Provisional Government of the Republic of Korea and is the first private university founded after the liberation of the Republic of Korea from Japan.

-Prominent Korean independence activists Kim Gu, Jo So-ang and Shin Ik-hui are strongly associated with the university.

 In 1959, the SsangYong Group acquired the university.
 It has around 22,000 students and 350 administrative staff are working at the university's 800 faculties.
 Since its establishment in 1946, approximately 60,000 students have graduated.

 The KMU consists of 14 undergraduate colleges, several postgraduate schools, and 10 professional-technical schools.
 The university provides degree programs, scholarships, and conferences.
-The international rank and reputation has been improving.

 History

 Kookmin University was established by the Korean government-in-exile based in Shanghai during the Japanese occupation of Korea.
 Shin Ik-hui became the first president of the university.
 He went on to serve the country as the first House Speaker of the National Assembly.

 In 1959, Sunggon "Sungkok" Kim, the founder of the SsangYong Group, took over the university and now produces research.